ChainAgnostic/varsig/common.md

 # Appendix: Common Varsig Headers

 Below are a few common signature headers and their fields.
+These are all given as the parts following the Varsig prefix and version.

 ## RSA